Jay23Cee/Rock-Paper-Scissors/Readme.txt

 /// NEED a way to change image on a timer.
 Currently got a loop going.needs to change only when selecting an icon.
+JUN/2020

+/// JUN/2020
+Has been created for mobile view.
+Needs to change size for tablets and larger screens.